-"It's not a thing you tell except to a tight friend like Victory, but even if I had the chance I don't beleive I could have told him and if I couldn't tell Victory it was because I couldn't tell myself because I didn't know all about it.
-Candy.
-No.That's something you lick, suck on, and then swallow and it's gone.
+"It's not a thing you tell to another man.
+Gistan would just laugh and try to get out of hearing it.
+Stuck would look at his feet, swear I'd been fixed and tell me how much high john I need to remedy myself.
+Neither one of them I'd talk to about her.
+It's not a thing you tell except maybe to a tight friend, somebody you knew from before, long time ago like Victory, but even if I had the chance I don't believe I could have told him and if I couldn't tell Victory it was because I couldn't tell myself because I didn't know all about it.
+All I know is I saw her buying candy in the drugstore and the whole thing was sweet.
+Not just the candy -- the whole thing and picture of it.
+Candy's something you lick, suck on, and then swallow and it's gone.
 No. This was something else.
-More like blue water and white flowers, but together, somehow.
+More like blue water and white flowers, and sugar in the air, but together, somehow.
 Together.
-I needed to be there, where the two mixed and where that was was Dorcus.
+I needed to be there, where it was all mixed up together just right, and where that was was Dorcus.